presscustomizr/customizr/readme.txt

 Please make sure your WP version is at least 3.4.

 === Choose a skin ===
-The theme comes whith seven skins.
+The theme comes with seven skins.
 The default skin is the blue one.
 Open the customizer screen to select your prefered skin.

 === Upload a logo and a favicon ===
 Go to the customizer screen in the logo and favicon section and upload your images.